neilg63/imageFitCover/README.md

 All images within the targeted container object will fill its entire area without changing their aspect ratio.
 The replaced content is sized to maintain its aspect ratio while filling the element’s entire content box: its concrete object size is resolved as a cover constraint against the element’s used width and height.

 As of November 2014 the latest Webkit browsers and Firefox 36 support object-fit.
-However, Internet Explorer, Firefox before version 36 and older versions of Safari prior to version 7.1 d not.
+However, Internet Explorer, Firefox before version 36 and older versions of Safari prior to version 7.1 do not.

 This plugin only implements object-fit: <em>cover</em> property for img tags wrapped in the targeted containers.